wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

 A feature that was included in the update was activated at the 3000th block:
 ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/3000.png?raw=true)

-Since we didn't update our node before the feature activation, we switched to a fork.
+Since we did not update our node before the feature activation, we switched to a fork.
 At the moment of the 3002nd block, we found out that we were on the fork:
 ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/3002.png?raw=true)